Making Sense of Your

 Earning Enough Work Credits

 Applicants for SSDI must have worked recently enough and long enough to qualify for benefits.
-Based on their total wages or self-employment income, workers may earn up to four credits for coverage each year.
+Based on total wages or self-employment income, workers earn up to four credits per year for coverage.
 The amount needed to earn a work credit changes each year.
-For 2020, earning $1,410 in wages will garner workers one coverage credit.
-After earning $5,640, they max out their work credits for the year 2020 at four.
+For 2026, a worker earns one work credit for approximately every $1,510 in earnings.
+After earning about $6,040 in covered wages, a worker will reach the maximum of four credits for the year.

-The number of coverage credits people need to qualify for SSDI depends on several factors, including applicants’ ages when they become disabled.
-With few exceptions, however, most applicants must have a total of 40 work credits to receive SSDI benefits.
-Of those 40 total work credits, they must have earned 20 within the 10 years before they suffered disability and had to stop working.
+The number of work credits required to qualify for SSDI depends on the applicant’s age at the time of disability.
+With few exceptions, most applicants need a total of 40 work credits to be eligible for SSDI.
+Of those 40 credits, at least 20 usually must have been earned within the 10 years immediately before the onset of disability.

 Establishing the Disability Onset Date